Is Sleeping on the Floor Good for You?

 My Anecdotal Summary

-While floor sleeping isn't exactly a new thing (believe it or not, way back in the early days of the human species, we didn't sleep on mattresses) it might be a little bit new to you.
+While sleeping on the floor isn't exactly a new thing (believe it or not, way back in the early days of the human species, we didn't sleep on mattresses) it might be a little bit new to you.
 If you're feeling like you want to give sleeping on the floor a try, then please do.
 We're all for little hacks that might get you a better life - especially when it comes to your sleep quality.

 Which leads me to my own personal sleeping experience.